-This 360° feedback will enable the NBA to improve its accreditation system and enhance its effectiveness.
+This 3600 feedback will enable the NBA to improve its accreditation system and enhance its effectiveness.
 It will helps in bringing transparency and objectivity in the evaluation process which in turn improves the quality of the accreditation process.
-The 360° feedback shall be available online to the institution, as well as to the chairperson and the evaluators on the NBA website.
-They can have the flexibility to either fill the form online or download the form, and submit the same by mail within 3 days.
+The 3600 feedback shall be available online to the institution, and to the chairperson and the evaluators on the website of the NBA.
+They can have the flexibility to either fill the form online or download the form and submit the same by mail within 3 days.

 Form A is to be filled by the Head of the institution.
-This format mainly focuses on the feedback about the evaluation team comprising both the chairperson and the evaluators regarding the accreditation and evaluation process seeking comments about the general behavior of the evaluation team.
+This format mainly focuses on the feedback of the evaluation team, comprising both chairperson and evaluators, regarding the accreditation and evaluation process seeking comments about the general behaviour of the evaluation team.

 Form B is to be filled by the chairperson.
-This format mainly focuses on the feedback about the performance of the evaluators and also about the cooperation and coordination rendered by the institution at the time of the accreditation visit.
+This format mainly focuses on the feedback on the performance of the evaluators and also about the cooperation and coordination rendered by the institution at the time of the accreditation visit.

 Form C is to be filled by the evaluators.
-This format mainly focuses on the feedback about the chairperson, co-evaluators, and also about the cooperation and coordination rendered by the institution at the time of the accreditation visit.
+This format mainly focuses on the feedback on the chairperson, co-evaluators and also about the cooperation and coordination rendered by the institution at the time of the accreditation visit.

 Form D is to be filled by the chairperson / evaluators.
-This format mainly focuses on the feedback about the performance of the service providers during the visit of accreditation.
+This format mainly focuses on the feedback on the performance of the service providers during the accreditation visit.